Woody1193/goutils/README.md

 # goutils
-Helper functions that are useful when working in Go
+This repository contains helper functions that are useful when working with Golang.
+I'm building this package to help with development for professional and hobby projects.
+Feel free to use this package or contribute to it.